getappmap/vscode-appland/doc/TUTORIAL-PYTHON-CHIPYORG.md

 # AppMap Tutorial: Mapping a Python Application in Visual Studio Code

-This tutorial will walk you through AppMapping of an open source application `chipy.org` implemented in Python and Dango.
+This tutorial will walk you through the process of AppMapping an open source application `chipy.org` implemented in Python and Dango.
 You will map this application with the [AppMap for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=appland.appmap).

 ### Prerequisites
  - Basic familiarity with git, Visual Studio Code, Python and Django